2.11 Additional components

 At the client side, the list of available gateways is retrieved by the end-user component of Veeam Cloud Connect upon any job start or retry.
 The available gateways are listed in a specified order in which the first usable gateway is assigned #1, the second #2 and so on.
 The number assignment and the priority depends on the actual load (number of active tasks) of all gateways.

-As long as the gateway marked as #1 is available, the end user keeps using this one.
+As long as the gateway marked as #1 is available, the tenant keeps using this one.
 As soon as this gateway is not available, a new connection is automatically tried against #2; if this is available, the connection is automatically established and any running job is continued.
 If not, a connection is tried against the next gateway on the list.
 When all the gateways have been tried unsuccessfully, the running job fails and a new list is retrieved for the following retry.